CSUNetSec/bgpmon/README.md

 Requirements
 1. Golang > 1.11
 2. make
+3. to store message a db backed (Postgresql)

 Running make will create two binaries under bin.
 To run the daemon,
 run:

     bgpmond conf-file

+To succesfully store messages in a database please have a Postgresql with a user that has access to write create tables on a database and reflect that configuration in the config file.

 # Example client commands